Lois: Kill or be killed. Clark Kent: Lois, you're talking about war. This is journalism. Lois: See, your problem is you think there's a difference.

 Fake Guest Star: Kenneth Kimmins as Dr. Bernard Klein.
-His presence is increasingly ubiquitous in Seasons 3 & 4, but he never gets a credit promotion.
+He becomes ubiquitous in Seasons Three & Four, but he never got a credit promotion.

 Faking the Dead: In "That Old Gang of Mine", Clark is left with no recourse but to play dead after being shot in public.

 In the episodes "The Ides of Metropolis" and "Operation Blackout", the villain fake his death as part of a master plan.

 Fan of the Past: Specifically, the wild west.
 Tempus is obsessed with dragging society back to an era of vigilante justice and lawlessness, and is more likely to squee in the presence of the James brothers than a paragon of virtue like Superman.
 As poetic justice, he ends up trapped in 19th century Kansas (at least for a season or so), and one of his ancestors goes by the name of Tempus Tex.

 Fanservice: And plenty to go around for both sides.